adambard/learnxinyminutes-docs/solidity.html.markdown

 // A. Obfuscation
 // All variables are publicly viewable on blockchain, so anything
-// that should be totally private needs to be obfuscated (e.g., hashed w/secret)
+// that is private needs to be obfuscated (e.g., hashed w/secret)

 // Steps: 1.
 Commit to something, 2.
 Reveal commitment
 sha3("some_bid_amount", "some secret"); // commit